CausalAF: Causal Autoregressive Flow for Safety-Critical Driving Scenario Generation: Related Work

 \textbf{Goal-directed generative models.} DGMs, such as Generative Adversarial Networks \citep{goodfellow2014generative} and Variational Auto-encoder \citep{kingma2013auto}, have shown powerful capability in randomly data generation tasks~\citep{brock2018large}.
 Among them, goal-directed generation methods are widely used~\citep{mollaysa2020goal}.
 One line of research leverages conditional GAN~\citep{mirza2014conditional} and conditional VAE~\citep{sohn2015learning}, which take as input the conditions or labels during the training stage.
 Another line of research injects the goal into the model after the training. \citep{engel2017latent} proposes a latent space optimization framework that finds the samples by searching in the latent space.
 This spirit is also adopted in other fields: \citep{mollaysa2019conditional} finds the molecules that satisfy specific chemical properties, \citep{abdal2020image2stylegan2} searches in the latent space of StyleGAN \citep{karras2019style} to obtain targeted images.
 Recent works combine the advantages of the above two lines by iteratively updating the high-quality samples and retraining the model weights during the search~\citep{tripp2020sample}. \citep{shi2020graphaf} pre-trains the generative model and optimizes the sample distribution with reinforcement learning algorithms.

 \textbf{Safety-critical driving scenario generation.} Traditional scenario generation algorithms sample from pre-defined rules and grammars, such as probabilistic scene graphs~\citep{prakash2019structured} and heuristic rules~\citep{dosovitskiy2017carla}.
-In contrast, DGMs~\citep{devaranjan2020meta, tan2021scenegen, ding2018new, ding2020cmts} are recently used to learn the distribution of objects to construct diverse scenarios.
-One direction is directly searching for the adversarial scenarios, for example, \cite{zeng2019adversarial} modifies the light condition. \citep{alcorn2019strike, xiao2019meshadv, jain2019analyzing} manipulate the pose of objects in traffic scenarios. \citep{tu2020physically, abdelfattah2021towards} adds objects on the top of existing vehicles to make them disappear, and \citep{ding2021semantically} generates the layout of the traffic scenario with a tree structure integrated with human knowledge.
-Another direction generates risky scenarios while also considering the likelihood of occurring of the scenarios in the real world. \citep{7534875, o2018scalable, pmlr} used various importance sampling approaches to generate risky but probable scenarios. \citep{ding2020cmts} merges the naturalistic and collision datasets with conditional. \citep{9355111} uses reinforcement learning to search for risky cyclist encounters for victim cars with a penalty of rarity.
+In contrast, DGMs~\citep{devaranjan2020meta, tan2021scenegen, ding2018new, ding2020cmts} are recently used to construct diverse scenarios.
+Adversarial optimization is considered for safety-critical scenario generation. \citep{alcorn2019strike, xiao2019meshadv, jain2019analyzing} manipulate the pose of objects in traffic scenarios, \citep{tu2020physically, abdelfattah2021towards} adds objects on the top of existing vehicles to make them disappear, and \citep{ding2021semantically} generates the layout of the traffic scenario with a tree structure integrated with human knowledge.
+Another direction generates risky scenarios while also considering the likelihood of occurring of the scenarios in the real world. \citep{7534875, o2018scalable, pmlr} used various importance sampling approaches to generate risky but probable scenarios. \citep{ding2020cmts} merges the naturalistic and collision datasets with \rebuttal{conditional VAE}. \rebuttal{\citep{9355111, rempe2022generating, wang2021advsim, hanselmann2022king} learn traffic prior from pre-collected dataset.}